mne-tools/mne-python/doc/install/mne_python.rst

       $ conda activate mne
       $ conda install spyder-kernels=HERE_EXACT_VERSION -c conda-forge

+  Refer to the `spyder documentation <https://docs.spyder-ide.org/current/troubleshooting/common-illnesses.html#spyder-kernels-not-installed-incompatible>`_ for more information about ``spyder-kernels`` and the version matching.

   If the Spyder graphic backend is not set to ``inline`` but to e.g. ``Qt5``, ``pyqt`` must be installed in the ``mne`` environment.